maumay/Java-Projects/JFlow/README.md

 # A functional iterator library for Java

 Provides support for a multitude of sequence manipulation features for both objects and primitives using sequential lazy evaluating iterators inspired by Java streams, Python generators and Scala collections.
 An compact, immutable `List` alternative (`Seq`) is also provided which comes with lots of convenience methods for piping data using the aforementioned iterators.
-Since immutability is guaranteed a `Seq` can also contruct the 'perfect' spliterator for parallel streams.
+Since immutability is guaranteed a `Seq` can also construct the 'perfect' `Spliterator` for parallel streams.

 #### Why use this library?